acarrillo3/node-api3-project/notes.md

 - work on the CRUD functions and the routes for users
 - then write the middleware
-    -create the validateUserId function and implemented on each route of the userRouter
+    -create the validateUserId function and implemented on each route of the userRouter -implemented middleware on userRouter file
+    -implemented middleware on postRouter file